Secretary Timothy Geithner’s Visit

 “We had a meaningful dialogue,” said Ferrara.
 “Secretary Geithner spent time talking with our leadership and staff and was genuinely interested in our business and what we had to say.
 He asked about our concerns, and what message we wanted him to take back to Washington.”
 Ferrara continued, “We shared that we are seeing a better business climate emerging and are in an anticipatory hiring mode.
 We let him know that our financial needs are being well met through our banking partner.
 Our concern is for our customers—homeowners throughout the Twin Cities—to ensure their credit needs are being met.
 If our customers are financially healthy, we’ll be healthy.”

 As Secretary Geithner toured Standard’s new facility in North Minneapolis, they spent considerable time in both the training room and metal shop.
 The Secretary was interested in the company’s commitment to staff training and retention.
 “We conveyed our belief that training is the great competitive un-equalizer and is critical to attracting and retaining exceptional employees.”
-Ferrara added, “Not only does it provide our clients knowledgeable, skilled service providers, but an investment in our staff provides stability for our employees, our company, and the economy at large.
+Ferrara added, “Not only does it provide our clients with knowledgeable, skilled service providers, but an investment in our staff provides stability for our employees, our company, and the economy at large.
 Everybody wins.”

 Small Businesses Contribute to Economic Growth